Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Method

 More broadly, the PB inference literature typically focuses on the framework of convex M-estimation or, equivalently, Z-estimation.
-Mathematically, when the full data are observed, a Z-estimator $\widehat{\vbeta}_{\text{Full}}$ solves $\sum^N_{i=1} \vpsi(\vG_i, Y_i; \vbeta) = 0$.
+Mathematically, when the full data are observed, a Z-estimator $\widehat{\vbeta}_{\text{Full}}$ is defined as a solution to the estimating equation $\sum^N_{i=1} \vpsi(\vG_i, Y_i; \vbeta) = 0$, where $\vpsi$ is a $d$-dimensional estimating function.
 In particular, Equations~(\ref{eq:linear_ee}) and~(\ref{eq:logistic_ee}) correspond to the estimating equations for linear and logistic regression, respectively.
 When the outcome is partially observed, methods differ in how they incorporate the imputed outcomes $\widehat{Y}_i$.
 Excluding SynSurr~\citep{mccaw2024synthetic}, most existing methods fall into the following two categories.

-\paragraph{Augmenting information at the estimating-equation level} These methods formulate their estimators by an estimating equation of the form
+\textbf{Augmenting information at the estimating-equation level.} These methods formulate their estimators by an estimating equation of the form

 The first term corresponds to the CCA estimating equation, whereas the second term provides an unbiased estimate of zero.
 A tuning parameter $\vTheta \in \R^{d \times d}$ is introduced so that efficiency gains over CCA can be achieved when it is appropriately chosen.
 Existing methods in this category may differ from Equation~(\ref{eq:estimating_equation_level}) by treating the missingness indicator $R_i$ as fixed (i.e., not accounting for randomness in the missingness mechanism).
 They may also specify the tuning parameter $\vTheta$ differently.
-In particular, \citet{gan2024prediction, angelopoulos2023ppi++, angelopoulos2023prediction, miao2023assumption} can be viewed as special cases of this formulation.
-PPI++~\citep{angelopoulos2023ppi++} specifies the tuning parameter as $\vTheta = \theta I$, where $\theta$ is a scalar tuning parameter; when $\theta = 1$, this reduces to PPI~\citep{angelopoulos2023prediction}.
-PSPA~\citep{miao2023assumption} is another special case, with $\vTheta$ being restricted as a diagonal matrix.
+In particular, \citet{angelopoulos2023prediction, angelopoulos2023ppi++, miao2025assumption, gan2024prediction} can be viewed as special cases of this formulation.
+PPI++~\citep{angelopoulos2023ppi++} specifies the tuning parameter as $\vTheta = \theta \mathbf{I}$, where $\theta$ is a scalar tuning parameter and $\mathbf{I}$ is an identity matrix; when $\theta = 1$, this reduces to PPI~\citep{angelopoulos2023prediction}.
+PSPA~\citep{miao2025assumption} is another special case, with $\vTheta$ being restricted as a diagonal matrix.

-\paragraph{Augmenting information at the estimator level} These methods define their estimators in the form of:
+\textbf{Augmenting information at the estimator level.} These methods define their estimators in the form of: